angry-bender/SUOPE/README.md

-  -h, --help           show this help message and exit --port PORT          The target port (Default 22) --suppress SUPPRESS  Suppresses unsuccessful usernames or passwords --username USERNAME  A Single Usename to Enumerate --userfile USERFILE  The list of usernames (one per line) to enumerate
+  -h, --help           show this help message and exit --port PORT          The target port (Default 22) --suppress SUPPRESS  Suppresses unsuccessful usernames or passwords --username USERNAME  A Single Usename to Enumerate (Default User) --userfile USERFILE  The list of usernames (one per line) to enumerate
                        through
-  --password PASSWORD  A Single Password to Enumerate --passfile PASSFILE  The list of passwords (one per line) to enumerate
+  --password PASSWORD  A Single Password to Enumerate (Default Password) --passfile PASSFILE  The list of passwords (one per line) to enumerate
                        through